-As part of our audit procedures for the accounting for share swap, we assessed the competence, capabilities and objectivity of the external valuer engaged by management and the appropriateness of the valuation model, related data, including assumptions such as selling prices, annual output and estimated maximum production capacity used by the external valuer.
-We also engaged our internal valuation specialist to support us in assessing the reasonableness of the external valuer's valuation methodology and assessing the appropriateness of key assumptions and inputs including discount rates, projection period and long term growth of mining industry used in measuring the fair value of the acquired interest in Giantminer.
-In addition, we also evaluated the appropriateness of the carrying amount of Giantminer as at 31 December 2016.
-Furthermore, we assessed the appropriateness of Note 2.4(a)(iii) and Note 8 relating to the disclosures of the share swap.
+Our audit procedures included, amongst others, assessing the appropriateness of the valuation model, related data, including key assumptions used by management such as selling prices, annual output and estimated maximum production capacity.
+We also engaged our internal valuation specialist to assist us in assessing the reasonableness of management's valuation methodology and assessing the appropriateness of certain key assumptions and inputs, such as discount rates, projection period and long term growth of mining industry, used in determining the recoverable amount of the investment in associate.
+Furthermore, we assessed the adequacy of Note 2.4(a)(ii) and Note 8 relating to the disclosures of the impairment testing.